094459/cdk-mwaa-redshift/README.md

+### Amazon Worflows for Apache Workflow and Amazon Redshift

+This repo contains example code to go with [this blog post](https://dev.to/aws/working-with-managed-workflows-for-apache-airflow-mwaa-and-amazon-redshift-40nd)

 ### How to deploy

 1. Edit the app.py file to suit your AWS account and update the mwaa_props values to your own (make sure to set a unique S3 bucket)